hatish2001/Time-series-Analysis/README.md

 - Start Jupyter Notebook or JupyterLab:
 - Open the LSTM_Model.ipynb file in the Jupyter interface.
+- Open the SARIMAX.ipynb for the ARIMA and SARIMA model

 - Run the cells sequentially to see each step in the process, from data loading to model evaluation.